Dadaism6/Dadaism6.github.io/_pages/about.md

 <h2 style="margin-top: 50px;">About my academics.</h2>

 The field of computer science is vast and ever-evolving.
 Within this expansive domain, it is hard to constrain yourself into a specific area of interest.
 I am a firm believer in the power of interdisciplinary research and the importance of a broad skillset.
 I am passionate about the intersection of machine learning, computer vision, and robotics.
-I am also interested in the application of machine learning in the field of finance and economics.
+I am also very interested in the application of machine learning in the field of Biology, Medicine, and Economics.

 **Research Interests**:
 - Reinforcement Learning
-- Computer Visoon
 - Multi-modal Learning (Vision-language)
+- AI for Medicine, Computational Bio
 - Robotics
-- AI for X

 At UCLA, I've been privileged to collaborate with three prominent research teams:

 **Research Groups**:
-- Prof Bolei Zhou'S Group
+- UCLA Prof Bolei Zhou'S Group
+- UCLA's Center for Neurobehavioral Genetics.
 - UCLA Structures-Computer Interaction Lab.
-- UCLA's Center for Neurobehavioral Genetics.

-For more about me, connections, or just a friendly chat, all contact and social media details are available below.
+For more information about me, connections, or just a friendly chat, all contact and social media details are available below.